 Through public competition, the Ministry of Culture supports the professional development of talented young artists and professionals in the area of film, theatre, music, dance, literature, visual arts, and protection of movable and immovable cultural heritage.
 The priority is given to studies that do not exist within the Macedonian educational system.

-The Ministry of Culture provides funding for the annual awards given by professional artists association to their members for special achievements.
+The Ministry of Culture provides funding for the annual awards given by professional artists’ associations to their members for special achievements.

 Another form of direct support to artists was the “national pension”, which was awarded to significant artists and experts in the protection of cultural heritage.
-The artists and experts who were awarded this lifelong national pension actually get the difference between their pension and the highest pension in the country.
+The artists and experts who were awarded this lifelong national pension received the difference between their pension and the highest pension in the country.